jobinthompu/MiNiFi-MotionSensor-Alert-and-Response-Via-SMS/README.md

 ![alt tag](https://github.com/jobinthompu/MiNiFi-MotionSensor-Alert-and-Response-Via-SMS/blob/master/Resources/images/NiFi-Flow.jpg)

-2) Flow Explained:
+### 2) Flow Explained:

 a)	Receiving Sensor Alert from MiNiFi and send SMS

-An InputPort receives MotionSensor output from MiNiFi, RouteOnAttribute processor verifies the output and send it to a ControlRate processor only if motion is detected.
-Control rate processor ensures your phone is not flooded with alerts. putEmail processor is configured to send SMS to my phone.
+An InputPort receives MotionSensor output from MiNiFi, *RouteOnAttribute* processor verifies the output and send it to a *ControlRate* processor only if motion is detected.
+Control rate processor ensures your phone is not flooded with alerts. *putEmail* processor is configured to send SMS to my phone.

 b)	Check for ALARM request and send signal to MiNiFi